lealceldeiro/gems/TheCucumberForJavaBook/PartII/README.md

 Truncation-based cleaning is a slower, brute-force technique that works in multiprocess and multithreaded environments.

 ## Chapter 11: Simplifying Design with Dependency Injection

+Dependency injection greatly simplifies the management of the graph of objects needed to run the scenarios.

+## Chapter 12: Working with Web Applications